Deltaluis94/Mini-project/README.md

-# Mini-project
+# SNAKE GAME
-Snake Game

 ![images](https://user-images.githubusercontent.com/115581351/198727414-05fdd8c1-3366-4796-8000-88cdad3330cd.jpg)

-# General function of the game¶
+# General function of the game
 Snake is a game where a snake moves through a plane in 2D and eats food to grow.
 Once it consumes a unit of food it grows a unit.
 When the snake collides with itself the game is over and restarts.

 # Function declaration
 initial(): Defines initial values